Ley789/SimpleRayTracer/Thesis/thesis.md

 The idea of ray tracing is to trace the path of rays emitted from a camera that travel through a pixel grid.
 We can determine the visible object for each ray by intersecting the ray with each object in the scene.
 The visible object is the one with the closest intersection.
-We can calculate the color with the properties (location, material, etc. ) of the closest object and the scene.
+We calculate the color with the properties (location, material, etc. ) of the closest object and the scene.
 An intersection can generate new rays to simulate effects like reflection and refractions.
 There are several ray tracing techniques that share the same basic algorithm.

 ### History

-"Some techniques for shading machine renderings of solids" is a paper by Arthur Appel published in 1968 \cite{appel}.
+"Some techniques for shading machine renderings of solids" is a paper by Arthur Appel published in 1968 [@appel].
 It is the first approach to ray tracing.
 He represented rays as mathematical lines and checked if there is an intersection with an object.
 The rays are not traced further after an intersection.
 That algorithm is known as Ray Casting.

-The first ray tracing technique was introduced by Whitted in 1980 \cite{whitt}, which is an extension of Appels algorithm.
+The first ray tracing technique was introduced by Whitted in 1980 [@whitt], which is an extension of Appels algorithm.
 After an intersection the ray can generate 3 new rays, the shadow ray, reflection ray and refraction ray.
 These rays are called secondary rays.
 The starting point of a shadow ray is the intersection point and its direction leads